How to Record High-Quality Video for Colour Grading

 Choosing the right profile to shoot in will help get the best footage / David Bode

 The main thing you can do to get the most out of your camera is to set it up so that it’s capturing the most detail.
 If you have a Log picture profile or picture style, you should use that.
-You might even have a few log profiles to choose from, and it’ll take some experimentation to out which one will work best for what you’re shooting.
+You might even have a few log profiles to choose from, and it’ll take some experimentation to figure out which one will work best for what you’re shooting.

 If you haven’t worked with Log footage before, you’ll need to make sure you have a method for setting exposure accurately.
-Because Log looks so flat, you may want to adjust your exposure up or down, and that can be dangerous because if you expose too far down, it’ll be quite problematic trying to recover all of that information.
+Because Log looks so flat, you may want to adjust your exposure up or down, and that can be because if you expose too far down, it’ll be quite problematic trying to recover all of that information.
 If you expose too far up, you may be clipping things that you didn’t mean to, so that’s something to watch out for.

-Something else to consider is how you’ll your video on your camera or what kind of codec you’ll use to record the video.
+Something else to consider is how you’ll store your video on your camera or what kind of codec you’ll use to record the video.
 You want the most amount of detail, but within reason.
 If you have the option to shoot Raw or ProRes, then Raw might be a lot of extra work—codecs like ProRes and DNxHD with Log picture profiles can work just as well as Raw, with far less hassle.
-That’s because they can be edited without transcoding or converting, and their is very fast.
+That’s because they can be edited without transcoding or converting, and their performance is very fast.

 Alternative Shooting Settings: No Profile/Codec Options